Dr. Martin Schrön

 Former projects: ACROSS: Ground Trouth Demo and Test Facilities (2016), POLYGON: Polygons in tundra wetlands: state and dynamics under climate variability in Polar regions (2012), Modeling jet and outflow feedback during star cluster formation (2011)

-I am currently supervising Johannes Brenner (PhD thesis), Maren Kaluza (PhD thesis), and Kalindi Shah (Internship) at UFZ.
+I am currently supervising Johannes Brenner (PhD thesis) and Maren Kaluza (PhD thesis) at UFZ.

 - Köhli et al. (2018) "Response Functions for Detectors in Cosmic Ray Neutron Sensing", Nucl Instrum Meth A

 - Schrön et al. (2018) "Cosmic-Ray Neutron Rover Surveys of Field Soil Moisture and the Influence of Roads", WRR (accepted)